Almost every Morgan/Garcia scene is guaranteed to be either a CMOF or this.

 Gideon: That I'm proud of you.

-It's a small thing, but in LDSK, when the shots ring out in the park, it's sort of sweet that Gideon's first reaction is to push JJ down and shield her with his own body.
+It's a small thing, but in "LDSK", when the shots ring out in the park, Gideon's first reaction is to push JJ down and shield her with his own body.

 A bit of Fridge Brilliance, but for the same episode, Reid and Hotch understand each other so much, that when they're taken hostage, Reid instantly understands Hotch's plan when he moves the civilians out of the line of fire.
 Reid teasing Hotch about his kicking afterwards was adorable as well.